 Due to city and county ordinances, the OM movement had to move to a new place every night.
 What OM members didn’t realize at the time was that many who were moving along with them in protest were homeless individuals.
 The homeless population in Madison had realized that these OM encampments were a safe place where they could get food and shelter.
 Board member Luca Clemente said that in the beginning of the Occupy Madison movement there was conflict between the activists and the homeless.
 The homeless felt they were doing the real occupying because many of the activists went home at night.
 The homeless referred to the activists as “housies” and the activist referred to the homeless as “crashers,” he said.

-The homeless realized that OM was protesting for rights that mattered to them too and OM activist realized that OM was faced with the same challenges as the homeless population.
+The homeless realized that OM was protesting for rights that mattered to them too and OM activists realized that OM was faced with the same challenges as the homeless population.
 Clemente said, “It became clear that people were in real pain.”
 He said it wasn’t easy, but they got past their differences and worked together.
-During their two plus year protest OM advocates spent time and money to build the encampments to meet local laws and city regulations and codes, but in 558 days the encampment was forced to move its location 30 times and the protestors received city and county ordinance citations.
+During their two plus year protest, OM advocates spent time and money to build the encampments to meet local laws and city regulations and codes, but in 558 days the encampment was forced to move its location 30 times and the protestors received city and county ordinance citations.

-Board member Bruce Wallbaum said, “For years many of the OM members have been fighting for equal opportunity for resources rather you’re homeless or not.”
+Board member Bruce Wallbaum said, “For years many of the OM members have been fighting for equal opportunity for resources whether you’re homeless or not.”
 He said in response to the protests and the continued plight of the homeless population, OM became a non-profit organization in 2013.
 They have advocated with and for citizens in Madison who have and are currently experiencing homelessness.
-Wallbaum said they have worked together for more shelter space, improved shelter rules, access to restrooms, showers and laundry facilities.
+Wallbaum said they have worked together for more shelter space, improved shelter rules, and access to restrooms, showers, and laundry facilities.

-Despite their efforts, the homeless shelters remained full and there was no movement by the local government or other non-profits to add anymore shelters.
+Despite their efforts, the homeless shelters remained full and there was no movement by the local government or other non-profits to add any more shelters.
 According to the Tenant Resource Center, there are approximately 500 chronically homeless citizens in Madison.
 The coupling of rental rates in Madison at an all-time high and vacancies far and few between (2%) is a problem for many Madison residents.
 Having a job does not guarantee that you will be able to afford a place to live.
-Affordable Housing in Madison has long waiting lists (up to a year) and section 8 housing closed their waiting list years ago.
+Affordable Housing in Madison has long waiting lists (up to a year) and section 8 housing closed its waiting list years ago.

 In an effort to help the homeless obtain affordable transitional housing OM became a 501 (c) (3) non-profit and started a project called OM Build.
-OM board member Bruce Wallbaum said they starting building Tiny Houses in June 2013.
+OM board member Bruce Wallbaum said they started building Tiny Houses in June 2013.
 Wallbaum said, “The first three homes were built by volunteers and paid for by community donations.”
 He said that each home costs $5000 in materials and supplies.
 The houses are 99 square feet and are built on wheels so they can be moved if necessary.

 Wallbaum also said due to concern for their property values and a possible increase in crime, 70% of the neighbors were against the purchase of the property for the Tiny Village.
 After a year of no police incidents and property values remaining stable, they have since come around.
 He said that Alder Larry Palm has been behind the project since the beginning and the local newspaper did interviews and made a video with the neighbors who now have no complaints.